streamdata-gallery-master/template/_transportation/amadeus/flights-low-fare-search-get.md

     get:
       summary: Flight Low-Fare Search - Find the cheapest one way or return itineraries and fares between two airports at specific dates.
-      description: <p>This is the low fare search engine Amadeus uses to retrieve the best price for flights, based on our latest Master Pricer Travel Board technology
+      description: This is the low fare search engine Amadeus uses to retrieve the best price for flights, based on our latest Master Pricer Travel Board technology
       operationId: flights.low_fare_search.get
       parameters:
       - in: query